 THC, or tetrahydrocannabinol, is the chemical responsible for most of marijuana's psychological effects, explains Live Science.
 It quotes a doctor as saying: "Some of the side effects of THC include a decrease in IQ, memory and cognition, especially in younger people."

 THC levels of marijuana have increased dramatically.
 Potency averaged about 3.8% THC in the early 1990s, according to the National Institute on Drug Abuse.
-Now concentrated forms of marijuana (like vapes and dabs) typically vary between 60-80 percent THC, although rates as high as 95 percent have been observed, according to state research.

 Today’s marijuana doesn’t even look the same.
 Here are some marijuana products sold in Colorado’s recreational marijuana stores:

 One popular way to use extremely potent marijuana is dabbing.
 Dabbers may use a blowtorch to heat highly concentrated THC.
 A report produced by Rocky Mountain PBS and aired on Denver’s 9News described the suicide of a young Colorado man who dabbed.
 Dr. Kari Franson, associate dean at the University of Colorado School of Pharmacy, says dabbers are “getting 80, 90 percent THC in a concentrated oil.”

 This intensive dose of THC has been associated with psychosis.